Navalny urges Russians to protest Putin's 'hideous war' | DW | 08.03.2022

 In new charges brought against the opposition figure last month, Russian authorities allege Navalny stole $4.7 million (€4.1 million) worth of donations to his political organization.
 He is also accused of insulting a judge.

-If convicted in the new case, Navalny could see his time in prison extended by more than ten years.
+If convicted in the new case, Navalny could see his time in prison extended by more than 10 years.

 But it didn't stop him from attempting to galvanize the public on Tuesday, as Putin's conflict edged towards its third week.